Trump Issues Full Pardons to Two Former Border Patrol Agents

 President Donald Trump issued full pardons to two former Border Patrol agents on Tuesday.
-A federal prosecutor filed charges on the two agents who were involved in the shooting of a drug smuggler.
+A federal prosecutor filed charges in 2007 against the two agents who were involved in the shooting of a drug smuggler.

 President Trump issued a full pardon Tuesday evening to former U.S. Border Patrol Agents Ignacio Ramos and Jose Compean.
 “These former Border Patrol Agents have been supported by one hundred members of Congress, including Rep. Louie Gohmert, Rep. Steve King, Rep. Ted Poe, Rep. Paul Gosar, Rep. Brian Babin, as well as the U.S. Border Control Foundation and the Conservative Legal Defense and Education Fund,” the White House said in a written statement.